 A few miles down the road, the man broke the silence, introducing himself as *Blind Jelly Roll Jackson from the Deep Ellum Dallas, Texas, and his seeing-eye dog, a Chihuahua named Pancho Villa, who is blinded in one eye.
 The result of a dog fight with a Coyote, so he wears tiny sunshades because the bright sunlight hurts his good eyeball.
 Jelly says he is a blues man and is headed to Los Angeles to stay with a cousin and find work in a juke joint, and he, by accident, shot a fella in Dallas four times over a pay dispute.
 He said it was all Pancho’s fault because the dog said the man had a knife, so what else is a body to do.
 He pulled a leather Bolla from his knapsack, took a jolt, poured a little liquid into his palm, and let Pancho Villa lick it up.
 John Henry was sure it was whiskey, and after the dog drank it, he fell over and started snoring.
 Jelly’s chin found his chest, and he slept the sleep of the weary.

 On the eastern outskirts of Los Angeles, they saw the first billboard, “No Jobs in California, Keep Out.”
 John Henry paid no attention to the sign; he was certain he could find a job on the docks in Long Beach.
 He was an artisan, not an Okie fruit picker.
 The next sign was for a migrant campground, $.25 per day, running water, showers, and clean grounds; John Henry took the turn off Route 66, drove a few miles, took two more turns, and found himself at a tidy campground guard shack.
 Unlike the border boys, the guard wore a clean, crisp uniform and was pleasant.
 The three-day fee was paid with small change from the small stash in grandmother’s purse.
 Their assigned camping slot was shaded by a tall Eucalyptus tree.
 This would do until a job was found.
-Jelly and Pancho Villa wandered down the main lane, stopping to let the children pet and scratch Pancho, who immediately bit a couple of them.
+Jelly and Pancho Villa wandered down the main lane, stopping to let the children pet and scratch Pancho, who nipped a few fingers and chased the local feral cat.

 Travel to the eastern outskirts of Los Angeles, past the city limit sign.
 This is where a well-manufactured fantasy meets reality.
 Families living in tents or shanties of plywood and canvas.
 The city fathers, embarrassed to call them shanty towns, label them “migrant campgrounds.”
 Men walk the roadways for miles into the city looking for day labor or something better.
-These are hard-working, proud people who have been dealt the cards of misfortune.
+These are hardworking, proud people who have been dealt a hand of misfortune.
 Los Angeles is becoming a city of “haves and have-nots.”

-The Los Angeles of 1934 is a city like no other in this country.
+The Los Angeles of 1934 is a city unlike any other in the country.
 The motion picture industry paints it as larger than life.
 Hollywood, where dreams are made and shattered, is the engine that powers this city.
 Oil and shipping will defend their role, but Hollywood fuels the beast.

 At first glance, commerce appears untouched by the depression.
 Polished cars parade on Santa Monica Boulevard.
 People fill the sidewalks as if on holiday, smiles on their faces, knowing they are fortunate to live in this unique land of opportunity.
 The manufactured facade so completely obscures the reality that, in fact, California suffers, but not quite as much as the rest of the country.
 It’s hidden so well that thousands of hopeful migrants genuinely believe this is the “Promised Land.”

+At dawn, John Henry, with Blind Jellyroll, drove into Los Angeles to search for work.
+He and a few thousand others had the same idea.
+A long line of men and women walked in unison as if Moses were leading the Jews from Egypt along the dusty highway.
 Men wearing patched overalls, sewn-up khaki pants, and shirts as white as a wash tub could get them.
 A few wore a dirty Fedora or a worn sweat-stained Stetson.
 Some real Okies wore frayed straw hats and cracked work boots.
 Their clothes hadn’t seen a wash tub of water in months.
 It was an army made of misery.
 The cloud of roadside dust told the folks in town they were coming—”NO WORK HERE” signs went up in every window along their route.

 John Henry drops Jellyroll and Pancho Villa at the downtown mission run by Sister Aimee McPherson, the celebrated firebrand radio preacher.
 Jelly’s cousin works for the preacher and has assured him that the good sister has a place for him.
 John Henry wonders how a blind man and a one-eyed dog made it from Texas to here.
 Perseverance and Moxy, some folks have it, but most don’t.